When was the last time you focused so intensely on something that you lost track of time and didn’t feel the hours passing by?

 Set a specific time

-It should ideally be early morning right after dawn prayer.
+It should ideally be early in the morning, right after dawn prayer.

 Aim for a minimum of 30–45 minutes of deep focus reciting or memorizing the Qur’an.